Medical Imaging Interaction Toolkit

 What is MITK (Medical Imaging Interaction Toolkit)?

-MITK offers a range of features that make it an attractive choice for medical imaging applications.
-Some of the key features include:
+MITK offers a wide range of features that cater to the needs of medical professionals in various fields.
+Some of its key features include:

 Installation Guide